Wentril/kubernetes_workshop/course.md

 #### PersistentVolume deletion protection finalizer

-Finalizers can be added on a PersistentVolume to ensure that PersistentVolumes having Delete reclaim policy are deleted only after the backing storage are deleted.
+Finalizers can be added on a PersistentVolume to ensure that PersistentVolumes having Delete reclaim policy are deleted only after the backing storage is deleted.

 - `external-provisioner.volume.kubernetes.io/finalizer` to dynamically and statically provisioned CSI (Container Storage Interface) Volumes.